 Make sure to pick one from a reputable developer by checking user reviews and if it’s regularly updated.

 It’s possible to design a WordPress site yourself, even without coding experience.
-However, heavily customized WordPress sites might need a tweak in the plugins or themes code, such as custom CSS.
+However, heavily customized WordPress sites might need a tweak in the plugins or theme code, such as custom CSS.
 In this instance, you may need to hire a website developer.

-The cost of hiring a web developer varies depending on your needs and the developer’s experience.
+The cost of hiring a WordPress developer varies depending on your needs and the developer’s experience.
 Hiring a developer to customize an existing WordPress site will cost significantly less than creating a custom WordPress site from scratch.

 Support and Maintenance